vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 ## Describe the core R&D activity (portal: "Describe the core R&D activity")

-This core activity comprises the experimental work to design, implement and evaluate a **neurosymbolic quote intelligence pipeline** for extracting structured cost data from construction supplier quotes, regardless of format, and orchestrating specialised micro-agents to handle parsing, validation, classification and anomaly detection.
+This core activity comprises the experimental work to design, implement and evaluate a **quote intelligence pipeline** for extracting structured cost data from construction supplier quotes, regardless of format.

-The architecture uses micro-agent orchestration where specialised agents (powered by models like DeepSeek) handle different aspects of quote processing: format recognition, field extraction, column mapping, cost classification, and anomaly detection.
-A coordinator agent synthesises results and handles edge cases.

-**Experimental components (FY25 focus):**
+**Plain-language explanation of key terms:**
+- **Micro-agent orchestration**: Multiple small, specialised AI routines (agents), each handling one aspect of quote processing (format recognition, field extraction, column mapping, cost classification, anomaly detection), coordinated by a controller.
+This is distinct from a single end-to-end model.
+- **Contextual reasoning**: Using LLM-based understanding of construction terminology and supplier patterns to make decisions, rather than relying solely on pattern matching or fixed rules.

+**FY25-specific experimental focus:**

+At the start of FY25, quote parsing experiments in prior years had not yet achieved target accuracy on the full range of format types.
+The key remaining uncertainties for FY25 were:

-1. **OCR and neurosymbolic parsing pipeline**
+1. **OCR and parsing pipeline accuracy**
-   Experiments to determine whether a combination of OCR and model-based parsing (using DeepSeek for table reconstruction and field validation) can reliably extract structured fields (item, description, quantity, unit, unit price, total) from the variety of quote formats used by construction suppliers.
-Testing micro-agent architecture where specialised parsing agents handle different format types.
+   Could a combination of OCR and model-based parsing reliably extract structured fields from the variety of quote formats used by construction suppliers (Excel, typed PDF, scanned)?
+Prior experiments showed promise but had not hit target accuracy.

-2. **Column header mapping with semantic understanding**
+2. **Column header mapping with semantic reasoning**
-   Experiments comparing fuzzy matching strategies (Levenshtein, token-based, embedding-based) combined with LLM-based semantic reasoning to determine which can robustly map varied column headers ("Qty", "Quantity", "Units", "No.", etc.) to a canonical schema.
-Testing whether micro-agents specialised for different quote formats improve mapping accuracy.
+   We found 50+ distinct column header variants in real quotes.
+Would embedding-based fuzzy matching combined with LLM semantic reasoning achieve the required mapping accuracy, or would the header diversity exceed the system's capacity?

-3. **Cost centre classification with contextual reasoning**
+3. **Cost centre classification feasibility**
-   Experiments training classifiers and micro-agents to assign extracted line items to cost centres (Labour, Materials, Equipment, Subcontract) using text features, unit information, historical price context and LLM-based reasoning about construction terminology.
+   No off-the-shelf classifier existed for our cost centre taxonomy (Labour, Materials, Equipment, Subcontract).
+Whether LLM-based contextual reasoning would improve classification over pure ML approaches was unknown.

-4. **Anomaly detection and predictive analytics**
+4. **Anomaly detection operating characteristics**
-   Experiments to determine whether pricing anomaly detection (flagging unusual unit rates or totals vs historical supplier behaviour) can achieve acceptable detection and false positive rates.
-Testing micro-agent architecture where anomaly detection agents use contextual reasoning about supplier patterns and market conditions.
+   This was not routine BI analytics but a technical feasibility question: under the specific conditions of construction quote data (irregular intervals, small samples per supplier, changing market conditions), could an anomaly detector achieve the required detection rate while maintaining acceptable false positive rates?
+There was no known configuration or off-the-shelf tool that could guarantee these performance targets.

 **What is NOT part of this core activity:**
 Building BI dashboards, integrating outputs into billing workflows, and routine data pipeline work are supporting activities.
 The core activity is limited to the experimental parsing, mapping, classification, anomaly detection and micro-agent orchestration work.